Edited by: Juan Ruiz

 We cover more benefit details of the Chase Sapphire Reserve card for active-duty military in our article on this topic.

-American Express and Chase waive fees for credit cards acquired both during and prior to active duty for eligible military members under the SCRA and the MLA.
+American Express and Chase do not charge fees for credit cards acquired both during and prior to active duty for eligible military members under the SCRA and the MLA.
 You can check out several recommended cards in our articles on the best American Express and best Chase cards for active-duty military.

 For rates and fees of The Platinum Card® from American Express, click here.